-Although this course is delivered in an online format, it is expected that you will "virtually" attend and participate in all lectures and labs.
+Although this course is delivered in an online format, when applicable it is expected that you will "virtually" attend and participate in lectures and labs.
 If you have to miss a lecture or lab, it is your responsibility to find out what you missed and get caught up.
-For the most part, each lecture and lab has a follow-up assignment or activity to be completed and submitted within three days, which must still be submitted even if you did not attend.
+For the most part, each chapter and lab has a follow-up assignment or activity to be completed; the due date for each assignment will be clearly marked on D2L.
 Please contact the instructor and/or your classmates if you require assistance getting caught up.